-For purposes of the fiscal 2022 AIP, our Compensation and Management Development Committee selected revenue, adjusted EBITDA, consolidated cash flow and a strategic qualitative goal aligned with enhanced gender and racial/ethnic diversity as the four corporate performance measures that best supported our annual operating plan, environmental, social and governance initiatives, and enhanced long-term value creation.
+For purposes of the fiscal 2023 AIP, our Compensation and Management Development Committee selected revenue, adjusted EBITDA, awards, consolidated cash flow and a strategic qualitative goal aligned with enhanced gender and racial/ethnic diversity as the five corporate performance measures that best supported our annual operating plan, environmental, social and governance initiatives, and enhanced long-term value creation.
+The addition of the awards goal in fiscal 2023 further emphasizes our focus on long term growth.

 Plan Metrics(1) Metric Type Weighting for NEOs

-Revenue Corporate 30.0%
+Revenue Corporate 25.0%

-Adjusted EBITDA Corporate 30.0%
+Adjusted EBITDA Corporate 25.0%

+Awards Corporate 20.0%

-Cash Flow Corporate 30.0%
+Cash Flow Corporate 20.0%

-Diversity Strategic Core Value 10.0%
+Diversity Corporate 10.0%

-(1) For purposes of the fiscal 2022 AIP, Revenue represents GAAP revenue, less revenue from consolidated non-controlling interests ("NCI").
+(1) For purposes of the fiscal 2023 AIP, Revenue represents GAAP revenue, less revenue from consolidated non-controlling interests ("NCI").
 Adjusted EBITDA is earnings before interest, tax, depreciation, and amortization and the calculation is based on performance net operating income ("NOI") plus depreciation expense.
+Awards represents GAAP awards booked into backlog and expected to be earned in the future during the period.
 Cash flow represents cash flow as reported in the Company's GAAP financial statements as adjusted in the determination of NOI, as well as other non-P&L adjustments of a non-recurring, non-operating nature.

-The final performance goal achievement under our AIP for the 2022 fiscal year for our NEOs was the sum of the performance achievement of each of the three corporate financial goals described above and the non-financial strategic qualitative goal aligned with enhanced gender and racial/ethnic diversity.
+The final performance goal achievement under our AIP for the 2023 fiscal year for our NEOs was the sum of the performance achievement of each of the four corporate financial goals described above and the non-financial strategic qualitative goal aligned with enhanced gender and racial/ethnic diversity.